Fe-Bell/OpenDBF/README.md

 # Get started
 Download OpenDBF from our [nuget](https://www.nuget.org/packages/OpenDBF.Core/) links.

-OpenDB offers the traditional Get, Insert, Remove and Update item(s) capabilities commonly present in other database frameworks.
+OpenDBF offers the traditional Get, Insert, Remove and Update item(s) capabilities commonly present in other database frameworks.
 Also, it provides a more low level interface with the database files generated, such as the ability to Export and Import the database files to .db files, which are compressed versions of the workspace.
 The framework creates a single file for each database initialized and/or instantiated.

 There are two steps to get OpenDBF running.